A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

 Plots in figure \ref{tabular_excursions}(g-h) show the upward transition probability, state values and occupation probabilities resulting from the AC training run.
 The upward probabilities have the expected structure: going upwards from zero, they start at unity probability, reducing to $50-50$ along the most commonly visited set of states, and further reducing to 0 as the edge of the backwards lightcone from $x=0$, $t=0$ is reached.
 After $t\sim50$, transitions upwards are suppressed earlier than the edge of the backwards lightcone, due to the rapidly reducing trajectory entropy that would result from taking further steps upwards.
 The occupation probability, normalized along each time-slice, rises away from these boundaries, peaking at around $x\sim\sqrt{100}$.

-Overall, we can see that the resulting increase in the speed of learning more than justifies the theoretical bias induced in the final results by the various steps involved in developing these algorithms, producing results of sufficient accuracy much more quickly.
+Overall, for this example we can see that the resulting increase in the speed of learning more than justifies the theoretical bias induced in the final results by the various steps involved in developing these algorithms, producing results of sufficient accuracy much more quickly.